kubernetes/enhancements/keps/sig-storage/2317-fsgroup-on-mount/README.md

 * **How does this feature react if the API server and/or etcd is unavailable?**

+  This feature is part of the volume mount path in kubelet, and does not add extra communication with the API server, so this does not introduce new failure modes in the presence of API server or etcd downtime.

 * **What are other known failure modes?**
   For each of them, fill in the following information by copying the below template:
   - [Failure mode brief description]